bradenwright/music-lesson/README.md

 7. **Extract Knowledge**: Identify and extract reusable concepts for `lesson-library/`
 8. **Update Library**: Add new concepts to appropriate folders in `lesson-library/`

+## AI Processing Instructions

+For detailed instructions on how to process lesson transcripts with AI, see [docs/AI_PROMPT_INSTRUCTIONS.md](docs/AI_PROMPT_INSTRUCTIONS.md).
+This document provides:
+- Step-by-step workflow for processing transcripts
+- Context gathering requirements (review lesson plans first)
+- Guidelines for extracting knowledge to the library
+- Linking conventions and file naming standards
+- Quality checklists

 ## Goals

 - Track lesson progress and assignments over time